Morganstown Castle Mound: Present day

 The motte is a large mound of soil and/or stone and stands from 4 m high with steep sides and a flat top from 14 m in diameter and a base of 30 m diameter.
 The tower on the motte would have been constructed out of either timber or stone.
 The motte is surrounded by a ditch which was either a wet or dry ditch and 6 m wide with an outer bank from 1 m high and 2.5 m wide.
 The site is now overgrown with trees and shrubs.

-Cadw has described the monument as being of "of national importance for its potential to enhance our knowledge of medieval defensive practices.
+Cadw has described the monument as being "of national importance for its potential to enhance our knowledge of medieval defensive practices.
 The monument is well-preserved and an important relic of the medieval landscape.
 It retains significant archaeological potential, with a strong probability of the presence of both structural evidence and intact associated deposits.
 The scheduled area comprises the remains described and areas around them within which related evidence may be expected to survive."